oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 This tutorial assumes you already have Docker set up and running.

-## Build and Dockerize a .NET Chat Application
+## Build and dockerize a .NET chat application

 So what do you want to build?
-To keep things simple so we can see the value in using something other than standard HTTP protocols, I'll use SignalR to build a very basic chat application.
+To keep things simple and see the value in using something other than standard HTTP protocols, I'll use SignalR to build a very basic chat application.

 - Secure: Only logged-in clients should be able to use the chat functionality
-- Chat users names must come from their validated identity
+- Chat users' names must come from their validated identity
 - Real-time

 To achieve this, I am going to use four technologies: